Chris Hedges: Early career

 Hedges gained an interest in pursuing journalism as a means of furthering ministry after a period of close communications with British journalist Robert Cox, who was at that time reporting on the Dirty War in Argentina.
 While having one year left before graduation, Hedges briefly dropped out of Harvard to study Spanish in Cochabamba, Bolivia with the support of the Catholic Maryknoll Fathers.
 Following Cox's recommendation, Hedges informally prepared for work as a reporter through studying a four-volume set of collected works by George Orwell.
 Hedges made some freelance contributions for The Washington Post, and later covered the Falklands War from Buenos Aires for National Public Radio using equipment given to him by NPR reporter William Buzenberg.
 Hedges returned to the United States to complete a Master of Divinity degree at Harvard in 1983.

 Hedges continued his career as a freelance journalist in Latin America.
 From 1983 to 1984, he covered the conflicts in El Salvador, Nicaragua and Guatemala for The Christian Science Monitor and NPR.
 He was hired as the Central America Bureau Chief for The Dallas Morning News in 1984 and held this position until 1988.
 Noam Chomsky wrote of Hedges at the time that he was one of the "few US journalists in Central America who merit the title."

-Hedges took a sabbatical to study Arabic in 1988.
-He was appointed the Middle East Bureau Chief for The Dallas Morning News in 1989.
-In one of his first stories for the paper he tracked down Robert Manning in the settlement of Kiryat Arba in the Israeli-occupied West Bank.
-Manning, linked to the militant Jewish Defense League and allegedly behind several murders including the 1985 bombing death in California of Alex Odeh, was extradited to the United States in 1991 where he is serving a life sentence for a separate bombing incident.